 Stipends & Awards

-The New Media Lab offers hourly stipends to Graduate Center students who wish to create digital projects related to their academic research topics or their doctoral dissertation.
+The New Media Lab offers stipends to Graduate Center students who wish to create digital projects related to their academic research topics or their doctoral dissertation.
 NML managing director Andrea A. Vásquez and an NML Web Developer will meet with you to discuss the project description and work plan.

-The History and Public Health Award
+The Data Analysis and Visualization Award

 The New Media Lab Digital Dissertation Award